saitodisse/twitter-stream-cli/README.md

 Twitter streams.
 This is a **cli tool** and also a **npm lib**.

-- Can track multiples words
+- Track multiples words
 - Output results in several formats
-- Can send results to a Firebase uri
+- Send results to a `Firebase Database`
-- You can run various instances with pm2
+- Instructions to run severals instances with `pm2`

 ## Install